arakhmat/milan-mobile-phone-activity/README.md

 # milan_mobile_phone_activity
-Analysis of the Cell Phone Usage in Milan.
+Analysis of the Cellular Activity in Milan.

 ### Downloading and Installing
 ```